dwjohnston/javascript-101/lesson-110-what-i-have-not-taught-you/README.md

 ## Classes

-Classes are used in an object oriented style of programming, which necesserily requires object mutatioon.
+Classes are used in an object oriented style of programming, which necessarily requires object mutation.

 ```javascript
 class Apple {